The Palestine Solidarity Campaign (‘PSC’) and Deighton Pe...Read more

 Josh is from Northern Ireland.
 His family ran a cross-community youth club in an interface area in inner-city Belfast during the Troubles and have a history of service to those less fortunate than themselves.
 In line with his background, Josh has a deep-seated commitment to poverty alleviation, equality, and human rights protections.
 He volunteers at a food bank in his local community on the weekends and is involved in numerous human rights and civil society organisations.

-Prior to becoming a barrister, Josh worked as a project manager at Action4Justice, where he helped develop access to justice platforms in different countries and authored guidebooks on public interest litigation.
-Previously, he spent a year as an intern in Greenpeace International's legal team, where he assisted on climate litigation in several jurisdictions.
+Prior to becoming a barrister, Josh worked as a project manager at Action4Justice, where he helped develop access to justice platforms in different countries.
+Previously, he spent a year as an intern in Greenpeace International's legal team.
 He has also gained experience with the UN and the Global Legal Action Network.